aau-claaudia/hpc/docs/external-hpc/lumi.md

 LUMI is a supercomputer located in Kajaani, Finland and ranks among the world's Top 10 supercomputers according to the [Top 500 list](https://top500.org).
 The true power of the system lies in it's oppurtunity to scale jobs massively, but we also want to encourage our users to experiment with the system, and to think of it as an extension of the compute capacity available to them as researchers at AAU.

 ## Access

-The system is funded by EuroHPC and the [LUMI consortium](https://www.lumi-supercomputer.eu/lumi-consortium/) which Denmark is a member of, and for this reason AAU holds local ressources, which we can use to provide our researchers with **direct access** to the system.
+The system is funded by [EuroHPC](https://www.lumi-supercomputer.eu/eurohpcju/) and the [LUMI consortium](https://www.lumi-supercomputer.eu/lumi-consortium/) which Denmark is a member of.
+For this reason AAU-users can acquire compute time for LUMI by:

+  - submitting an application to EuroHPC or DeiC
+  - making use of AAU's local ressources, which provides our researchers with **direct access** to the system.

-!!! info "Recommendations for acquiring compute time on LUMI"
+### Recommendations for acquiring compute time on LUMI

+Acquiring LUMI-resources should <u>always</u> be a two step proces:

-    1. Find a resource for testing out and gaining familiarity with the system.
-Make use of either:
+  1. **Acquire resources for testing out the system:**
-        * **AAU's local resource pool**: Fill out [our application form](https://forms.office.com/e/4XC48iVu4S).
-We have meticulously crafted the application form, so that it guides you every step of the way.
-Upon approval you will receive an email with step-by-step instructions on how to log in to the system.
-        * **EuroHPC**: Apply for either [*benchmark*](https://eurohpc-ju.europa.eu/eurohpc-ju-call-proposals-benchmark-access_en) or [*development*](https://eurohpc-ju.europa.eu/eurohpc-ju-call-proposals-development-access_en) access from EuroHPC.
-Consider the oppurtunity of applying for in-depth HPC-expert-assistance from [Epicure](/external-hpc/access/#epicure).

-    2. If you would need additional resources for the system, you have the following options depending on how much your project requires:
-        * **AAU's local resource pool**: We hand out resources for actual (non-testing) project work on a continuous basis.
-The amount we can allocate depends on our budget, but we encourage users to fill out [our application form](https://forms.office.com/e/4XC48iVu4S).
-If the applied amount is not within our budget, we will reach out to you and help you find the resources you need.
-        * **DeiC's national resource pool**: This is a biannual call, suitable for both modest and very large project needs.
-        * **EuroHPC**: Apply for on of the access modes; [*regular*](https://eurohpc-ju.europa.eu/eurohpc-ju-call-proposals-regular-access-mode_en), [*extreme*](https://eurohpc-ju.europa.eu/eurohpc-ju-call-proposals-extreme-scale-access-mode_en) or [*AI for Science and Collaborative EU Projects*](https://eurohpc-ju.europa.eu/eurohpc-ju-call-proposals-ai-science-and-collaborative-eu-projects_en).
-Consider the oppurtunity of applying for in-depth HPC-expert-assistance from [Epicure](/external-hpc/access/#epicure).

-    Generally we always recommend making use of AAU's resources first, as CLAAUDIA can provide you with the best onboarding oppurtunities, and guide you further along the way as your project grows.

-!!! info "User support"
+    It is always good to do a test run on the system prior to reaching out for a larger grant.
+Being able to demonstrate that you are able to utilise the system effectivly, and that your project fits the system, will greatly help your chances of being awarded the resources.
+    Further acquiring too large a resource, which is left unused, might make this resource unavailable to others who might have been able to put it to good use.

+    Make use of one of the following:

+      - AAU's local resource pool: Fill out [our application form](https://forms.office.com/e/4XC48iVu4S).
+      - EuroHPC: Read more on [our page dedicated to this option](/external-hpc/eurohpc-resources/).

+  2. **Acquire ressources for actual project work:**

+    When you have demonstrated that your applicaiton was fit for the system, you may reach out for a larger grant.

+    Make use of one of the following:

+      - AAU's local resource pool: Fill out [our application form](https://forms.office.com/e/4XC48iVu4S).
+Suitable for modest/large grants, depending on our budget.
+      - DeiC's national resource pool: Read more on [our page dedicated to this option](/external-hpc/deic-resources/#applications-to-the-national-resource-pool).
+      - EuroHPC: Read more on [our page dedicated to this option](/external-hpc/eurohpc-resources/).

+### User support

 User support for the system is provided jointly by [CLAAUDIA](https://aau.service-now.com/serviceportal?id=sc_cat_item&sys_id=a05e2fb4c3434610f0f3041ad001310e) and the [LUMI User Support Team (LUST)](https://www.lumi-supercomputer.eu/user-support/).

-## System overview
+With a EuroHPC grant it is possible to apply for in-depth, HPC-expert assistance from [the Epicure project](/external-hpc/eurohpc-resources/#epicure).

-### Software
+## Software

 LUMI utilises two main software components: